dotnet/arcade/Documentation/Darc.md

 **Parameters**

 - `-c,--channel` -  **(Required)** Name of the channel.
-- `-d, --definitionId` - **(Required)** Definition Id.
+- `-d, --definitionId` - **(Required)** Azure DevOps Definition Id.
 - `-m, --minutes` - **(Required)** Goal time in minutues.

 ### **`get-goal`**

 Gets the goal build time for the definition per Channel.
 This is captured for the PKPI- Build time report.
+Only dnceng is in scope.

 **Sample**:
 ```